SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/managed-availability/managed-availability.md

 From a reporting perspective, managed availability has two views of health, one internal and one external.

-The internal view uses health sets.
+The internal view uses  *health sets*  .
 Each component in Exchange 2016 (for example, Outlook on the web, Exchange ActiveSync, the Information Store service, content indexing, transport services, etc.) is monitored by managed availability using probes, monitors, and responders.
-A group of probes, monitors and responders for a given component is called a health set.
+A group of probes, monitors and responders for a given component is called a  *health set*  .
 A health set is a group of probes, monitors, and responders that determine if that component is healthy.
 The current state of a health set (e.g., whether it is healthy or unhealthy) is determined by using the state of the health set's monitors.
 If all of a health set's monitors are healthy, then the health set is in a healthy state.
 If any monitor is not in a healthy state, then the health set state will be determined by its least healthy monitor.

 For detailed steps to view server health or health sets state, see [Manage health sets and server health](health-sets.md).

 ## Health Groups

-The external view of managed availability is composed of health groups.
+The external view of managed availability is composed of  *health groups*  .
 Health groups are exposed to System Center Operations Manager 2012 R2.

 There are four primary health groups: